kyma-project/kyma/components/ui-api-layer/docs/resource-quotas-status.md

   }
 }
 ```
-This query returns two types of response: exceeded or not exceeded.
+This query returns two types of response: exceeded and not exceeded.
 Not exceeded response looks as follows:
 ```graphql endpoint doc
     "resourceQuotasStatus": {